Green Day: Related projects

-New Years Rev
+Nimrods

 On February 10, 2025, Live Nation Productions announced a comedy film titled New Years Rev, which was described as a "coming-of-age tale", inspired by the true exploits of the band prior to their mainstream breakthrough in 1994.
 Production of the film was said to be underway in the US state of Oklahoma.
 Lee Kirk was announced as the film's writer and director.
 Live Nation Productions, the film and TV arm of Live Nation Entertainment, was said to be producing the film.
-Green Day guitarist and vocalist Billie Joe Armstrong, bassist Mike Dirnt, and drummer Tré Cool were announced as the film's producers, in collaboration with Tim Perell.
-The band members were also confirmed to be making an appearance in the film themselves.
+Armstrong, Dirnt and Cool were announced as producers, in addition to making an appearance in the film themselves.
 Ryan Kroft, Michael Rapino, Jonathan Daniel were announced as the film's executive producers.
 Mason Thames, Kylr Coffman and Ryan Foust were announced as the film's stars.
-Jenna Fischer, who portrayed the character Pam Beesley in the American sitcom The Office, was confirmed to have a role in the film.
-Angela Kinsey, who acted in the same series, was also confirmed to have a role in the film.
+Kirk's wife Jenna Fischer was confirmed to have a role in the film.
+Angela Kinsey, Fischer's The Office co-star, was also confirmed to have a role in the film.

 The film's logline read, "Their roadtrip is a rowdy and mischievous jaunt across the country filled with adventures, based on the exploits of Green Day and their years of living in a tour van."
-According to Ryan Kroft of Live Nation Productions, the film "[tells] the story of three friends as they travel across the United States after mistakenly thinking they'll be opening for a Green Day New Years concert in Los Angeles."
-Billie Joe Armstrong said, "Van days rule.
-You will drive all night on no sleep then play a show for 10 kids in a basement of a friend of a friend's house 50 miles east of anywhere you've ever heard of.
-But you'll do it again the next day, and the one after that.
-Because you're doing it with your bandmates who become your family and it's unlike anything you've ever known.
-It's electric.
-Let the music and mischief ensue."
-Lee Kirk had previously worked with Billie Joe Armstrong on the 2016 Ordinary World, which the latter had made an appearance in.
-Kirk had also previously directed an episode of The Office, and is also the spouse of Jenna Fischer.
+According to Kroft, the film "[tells] the story of three friends as they travel across the United States after mistakenly thinking they'll be opening for a Green Day New Years concert in Los Angeles."
+Kirk had previously worked with Armstrong on Ordinary World (2016), which Armstrong starred in.

 The film premiered at the Toronto International Film Festival on September 12, 2025.
+In April 2026, it was announced that the film was acquired by Inaugural Entertainment and retitled Nimrods.

+A brand new song exclusive to the soundtrack of this film, titled "I'm Never Gonna R.I.P.", was released on July 7, 2026, along with a music video.